skoenig/dotfiles/README.md

   <i>Crafting a digital home, one dotfile at a time.</i>
 </p>

-This dotfiles repo contains configurations and customizations for bash, awesome, vim, git and some other tools I use frequently for my very own needs.
+This dotfiles repo contains configurations and customizations for bash, awesomewm, vim, git and some other tools I use frequently.
 YMMV.

 ## Installation